KISHANGOD/SCT_WD_1/README.md

 * HTML
 * CSS
 * JavaScript
-## Task list
+## Task details

-**Task 1:** Create an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item. ☑️
+Create an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item. ☑️
 ---

-**Task 2:** Create an interactive and user-friendly stopwatch web application.
-Implement functions for
-starting, pausing, and
-resetting the stopwatch, as
-well as tracking and
-displaying lap times, users
-can accurately measure and
-record time intervals.
-☑️

----

-📌 More tasks comming soon